 may be present during the dismissal proceedings but may not participate as a representative of the faculty member before the faculty panel.
-An attorney who disrupts the flow of the proceedings may be excluded by the Hearing Panel.c.
-The dismissal hearing will be conducted by a specially appointed Hearing Panel.
-The Hearing Panel will include five faculty members selected from among the members, regular or alternate, of the Faculty Appeals Committee (FAC).
-FAC members with bona fide reason for disqualification, such as bias, conflict of interest, or other cause, may remove themselves from the list of potential Hearing Panel members.
-A roster of remaining regular FAC members will be presented by the FAC chair to the faculty member and the proponent, each of whom may request the chair to remove any FAC member for cause and each of whom may strike up to two FAC members from the list without stated cause.
-The FAC chair will then select, by lot, five faculty from the remaining FAC members, and these five faculty will constitute the Hearing Panel.
+An attorney who disrupts the ﬂow of the proceedings may be excluded by the Hearing Panel.

+(c) The dismissal hearing will be conducted by a specially appointed Hearing Panel.
+The Hearing Panel will include ﬁve faculty members selected from among the members, regular or alternate, of the Faculty Appeals Committee (FAC).
+FAC members with bona ﬁde reason for disqualiﬁcation, such as bias, conﬂict of interest, or other cause, may remove themselves from the list of potential Hearing Panel members.
+A roster of remaining regular FAC members will be presented by the FAC Chair to the faculty member and the proponent, each of whom may request the FAC Chair to remove any FAC member for cause and each of whom may strike up to two FAC members from the list without stated cause.
+The FAC Chair will then select, by lot, ﬁve faculty from the remaining FAC members, and these ﬁve faculty will constitute the Hearing Panel.
 Alternate FAC members may be included on the roster if necessary to allow the operation of the foregoing selection process.
-The Hearing Panel will elect a chair from its members.d.
-Notice of the date set for the hearing must be given to the parties at least twenty-one
+The Hearing Panel will elect a chair from its members.

+(d) Notice of the date set for the hearing must be given to the parties at least twenty-one